 Medical teams and humanitarian aid workers can help meet the physical needs of the Talysh.
 Christian radio programs in the Talysh language could encourage people to want to learn more about Jesus and the Bible.

-"I will thank you, Lord, among all the people.
-I will sing your praises among the nations."
+"I will give thanks to you, O LORD, among the peoples; I will sing praises to you among the nations."
 Psalm 108:3

 Pray that God will raise up thankful people from among this people.